PROJECT SCOPE

 • Duration: Ongoing

-• My Role: UX Researcher, UI Designer
+• My Role: UX Researcher, UI Designer, Team Lead

 • Tools: Figma, Zoom